Conics on Gushel-Mukai fourfolds, EPW sextics and Bridgeland moduli spaces: Introduction

 To produce more examples of hyperkähler varieties, one could consider the moduli spaces of stable objects on a non-commutative K3 surface, which we now briefly explain.
 In \cite{kuznetsov2004derived}, Kuznetsov constructs a semi-orthogonal decomposition of the derived category of a cubic fourfold $X$

-where $H$ is the ample line bundle $\oh_{\mathbb{P}^5}(1)|_X.$ Kuznetsov observes that the non-trivial semi-orthogonal component $\Ku(X)$ is a K3 category in the sense that it has the same Serre functor and Hochschild cohomology as the derived category of a K3 surface.
+where $\oh_X(H)$ is the ample line bundle $\oh_{\mathbb{P}^5}(1)|_X.$ Kuznetsov observes that the non-trivial semi-orthogonal component $\Ku(X)$ is a K3 category in the sense that it has the same Serre functor and Hochschild cohomology as the derived category of a K3 surface.
 On the other hand, it has now been expected that the Kuznetsov component of a smooth Fano variety encodes essential birational geometric information.
 In \cite{bayer2017stability}, the authors construct stability conditions on the Kuznetsov component of a series of Fano varieties, including~$\Ku(X)$.
 In particular, one could construct Bridgeland moduli spaces of stable objects in $\Ku(X)$ with respect to the stability conditions.
 Under certain circumstances, these moduli spaces provide new examples of hyperkähler varieties.
-In the present article, we focus on the case of a Gushel-Mukai(GM) fourfold $X$, which is a degree $10$ and index two Fano variety.
+In the present article, we focus on the case of a Gushel--Mukai(GM) fourfold $X$, which is a degree $10$ and index two Fano variety.
+Let $V_5$ be a complex vector space of dimension five.
 A general GM fourfold is defined by a smooth transverse intersection of $\mathrm{Gr}(2,V_5)$ with a linear section $\mathbb{P}^8$ and a quadric section $Q$ in $\mathbb{P}^9$ after the \text{Plücker} embedding

 By the work \cite{debarre2015special}, \cite{debarre2015gushel}, \cite{kuznetsov2018derived}, \cite{debarre2019gushel} and many others, it is shown that GM fourfolds share many similarities with cubic fourfolds.
 For example, a GM fourfold $X$ also admits a semi-orthogonal decomposition